artabramov/hidden7/README.md

 ## What is protected

-The protection model covers scenarios where stored data, storage volumes, or the host system become physically accessible or exposed.
-Encryption remains effective independently of the S3 layer and application-level access controls.
+The protection model covers physical access to stored data, storage volumes, or the host system.
+Encryption remains independent of the S3 layer and application-level access controls.

 - **Stolen host or unauthorized disk access.** The `cipherdir` contains encrypted data only.
 Physical access to the host or storage, raw disk access, filesystem recovery tools, or direct inspection of the encrypted volume do not expose plaintext file contents or names.

-- **Leaked volumes.** The `cipherdir` and `secrets` volumes are protected independently.
+- **Leaked volume data.** The `cipherdir` and `secrets` volumes are protected independently.
 A copied or exposed `cipherdir` remains encrypted without the corresponding `gocryptfs` passphrase, while the passphrase stored in `secrets` is itself encrypted and cannot be used